Ecuador Presidential Hopeful Pledges to Evict Julian Assange

-Lasso, the leader of the rightwing Creo-Suma party, has argued that hosting the Wikileaks founder has become an unjustifiable expense, The Guardian reports.
+Lasso, the leader of the right-wing Creo-Suma party, has argued that hosting the WikiLeaks founder has become an unjustifiable expense, the Guardian reports.

 “The Ecuadorian people have been paying a cost that we should not have to bear,” Lasso told newspaper during an interview in Quito, “We will cordially ask Señor Assange to leave within 30 days of assuming a mandate.”